%20(1).jpg)

 Our merchant cash advance lawyer approach involves building a strong case with evidence—bank records, sales reports, and communication logs—to disprove these defenses.
 By tackling these challenges head-on, we ensure your MCA funding is protected, even when merchants push back.

 Merchant defaults don’t have to derail your MCA funding—they’re a challenge we’re equipped to handle.
 At David I. Mizrahi Law P.C., we bring the expertise MCA funders need to navigate defaults in Manhattan’s toughest market.
 From crafting strong agreements to litigating breaches and enforcing judgments, our MCA attorney services safeguard your investments.
-Contact us today for a free consultation and let us help you turn defaults into victories in the competitive world of merchant cash advance funding.

 A collections attorney uses legal tools like UCC liens and litigation to recover funds efficiently for merchant cash advance funders facing defaults.